- How Can I Improve My Prostate Health?

 - Tomatoes – the best source of lycopene, a compound that gives tomatoes their vibrant red color.
 Lycopene is also a powerful antioxidant.
 You’ll get the most benefits if you cook the tomatoes because it’s easier for the body to access the antioxidants and send them to your prostate.

 - Pomegranate juice – an abundant source of antioxidants and vitamin C, may inhibit the proliferation of cancer cells and support the health of the urinary tract.

 - Cayenne peppers – contain capsaicin, which functions as an antioxidant and may act on cancerous prostate cells.

 - Garlic – may block the formation of certain cancer-causing substances.

 Excess weight is harmful to your health.
-In fact, overweight and obese can increase the risk of prostate disease.
+Being overweight or obese can increase the risk of prostate diseases like BPH and prostate cancer.
 Multiple mechanisms are involved in the harmful impact of excess weight on the prostate.
 They include:

 - Increased intra-abdominal pressure, especially on the pelvic floor

 - Altered endocrine status

 - Increased sympathetic nervous activity

 - Oxidative stress